A trial date for Caleb Flynn, the former American Idol contestant accused of killing his wife, Ashley Flynn, has been set for late April.

 According to the Dayton Daily News, police arrived at the family’s home in response to an emergency call about a robbery in progress.
 Tipp City Police Chief Greg Adkins previously confirmed Ashley was pronounced dead at the scene with two gunshot wounds.
 There were also signs of forced entry into the home.

 Officials have offered little details about the investigation, but court records show Caleb is suspected of tampering with the crime scene.
 He was questioned about the deadly encounter prior to his arrest.
-“The family and community deserve a thorough, professional and compassionate investigation into this very sensitive matter,” Adkins said in a statement Thursday.
+“The family and community deserve a thorough, professional and compassionate investigation into this very sensitive matter,” Adkins said in a statement.
 “As a result of the investigation, probable cause existed to charge Caleb Flynn with the murder of his wife.”

 Ashley was an elementary school teacher and volleyball coach for the Tipp City Schools public district in Ohio.
 She graduated in 2010 from Lee University, a private Christian university in Cleveland, and had previously served as a staff member of the Christian Life Center church.